-MD-2000 Micro-Deval Apparatus is a second generation, state-of-the-art machine.
-A sophisticated electronic controller with optical sensing system accurately tracks test time, total revolutions and rpm of jars.
+Micro-Deval is a second-generation, state-of-the-art machine.
+A sophisticated electronic controller with an optical sensing system accurately tracks test time, total revolutions, and rpm of jars.
 Test duration may be controlled by either elapsed time or total revolutions.
 Jars stop within a fraction of one revolution at test termination.
 Jar revolution and speed data may also be used as a verification of machine performance.
-The MD-2000 meets current ASTM, AASHTO, and Canadian test methods, as well as more stringent Texas DOT requirements.
+The Micro-Deval Machine meets current ASTM, AASHTO, and Canadian test methods, as well as more stringent Texas DOT requirements.
 This contemporary version of the Micro-Deval test should not be confused with older versions originating in Europe which use different equipment and test protocol.

-The increasingly popular Micro-Deval test measures abrasion resistance and durability of fine and coarse mineral aggregates.
+The increasingly popular Micro-Deval test measures the abrasion resistance and durability of fine and coarse mineral aggregates.
 An aggregate sample is placed in a sealed stainless steel jar with an abrasive charge of up to 5,000g of 9.5mm diameter stainless steel balls and water, then rotated at 100rpm for two hours.
 Aggregate quality is determined by percentage loss in gradation results at completion.
-Smaller equipment size, lower sample quantities and a simpler procedure make the method easier and less costly to perform than test methods.
+Smaller equipment sizes, lower sample quantities, and simpler procedures make the method easier and less costly to perform than test methods.

-The Micro-Deval machine is a two-tier unit with a sturdy steel frame.
-Each tier carries one stainless steel 5L jar, 194mm ID, 170mm depth with locking cover.
+This Micro-Deval apparatus is a two-tier unit with a sturdy steel frame.
+Each tier carries one stainless steel 5L jar, 194mm ID, 170mm depth with a locking cover.
 Power to the rubber-covered rollers is supplied by a 3/4hp electric motor through a gear transmission and chain drive.
-The unit is supplied with two jars and two sets of 5,500g abrasive charges.
-A magnet is included to assist in removing the abrasive charge after the test is complete.
-For addition sample preparation capacity and greatly reduced testing times, order additional HMA-920 jars and HMA-922 Abrasive Charges.
+The unit is supplied with two jars, two sets of 5,500g abrasive charges, and a magnet to assist in removing the abrasive charge after the test is complete.
+For additional sample preparation capacity and greatly reduced testing times, order additional HMA-920 jars and HMA-922 Abrasive Charges.

 - Easiest and safest in the industry